Parliament of the World's Religions: 1893 Parliament

 In 1893, the city of Chicago hosted the World Columbian Exposition, an early world's fair.
 So many people were coming to Chicago from all over the world that many smaller conferences, called Congresses and Parliaments, were scheduled to take advantage of this unprecedented gathering.
 One of these was the World's Parliament of Religions, an initiative of the Swedenborgian layman (and judge) Charles Carroll Bonney.
+Another principal organizer of the gathering was Unitarian Universalist minister Jenkin Lloyd Jones.
 The Parliament of Religions was by far the largest of the congresses held in conjunction with the Exposition.
 John Henry Barrows, a clergyman, was appointed as the first chairman of the General Committee of the 1893 Parliament by Charles Bonney.